ChokoGroup/Choko-Hack/Choko Hack v13.1.0 Updater for USB - copy CHA_MOD to the root of pendisk/CHA_MOD/_readme_.txt

 - Disabled menu countdown after changing settings.
 - Skip USB countdown pressing [P1 D] + [P2 D] (see choko_menu_help.png for all buttons functions).
 - Optimize hack installer and compression to fit in free space of first partition.
+- Moved version info to avoid being overwritten by menu countdown.

 ### What's new in v13.0.0